ocaml/opam/doc/pages/Install.md

 farm"](http://cudf-solvers.irill.org/) which can be used as a remote solver by opam.

-If you use the internal solver only, the following symptoms may be sign that you need an external solver: very bad upgrade proposals, or dependency solving becoming very slow.

-Opam will detect the availability of `aspcud` or `packup` commands on your system and should switch to using them directly.
+Opam will detect the availability of `aspcud`, `packup` or `mccs` commands on your system and should switch to using them directly.
 You can explicitly specify which external solver to use by using the `--solver` command-line argument, the `$OPAMEXTERNALSOLVER` environment variable, or the `solver:` field in the `~/.opam/config` file.